Delhi University: History

 The seat of power in British India had been transferred from Calcutta to Delhi in 1911.
 The Viceregal Lodge Estate became the residence of the Viceroy of India until October 1933, when it was given to the University of Delhi.
 Since then, it has housed the office of the vice-chancellor and other offices.

 When Sir Maurice Gwyer came to India in 1937 to serve as Chief Justice of British India, he became the Vice-Chancellor of the University of Delhi.
 During his time, postgraduate teaching courses were introduced and laboratories were established at the university.
 Members of the faculty included Daulat Singh Kothari in Physics and Panchanan Maheshwari in Botany.
-Gwyer has been called the "maker of university".
+Gwyer has been called the "maker of the university".
 He served as Vice-Chancellor until 1950.

 The silver jubilee year of the university in 1947 coincided with India's independence, and the national flag was hoisted in the main building for the first time by Vijayendra Kasturi Ranga Varadaraja Rao.
 In that year there was no convocation ceremony due to the partition of India.
 Instead, a special ceremony was held in 1948, attended by then Prime Minister of India Jawaharlal Nehru, as well as by Lord Mountbatten, Lady Mountbatten, Abul Kalam Azad, Zakir Husain and Shanti Swaroop Bhatnagar.
-Twenty-five years later the golden jubilee celebrations of 1973 were attended by then Prime Minister of India Indira Gandhi, Satyajit Ray, Amrita Pritam and M. S. Subbulakshmi.
+Twenty-five years later the golden jubilee celebrations of 1973 were attended by the then Prime Minister of India Indira Gandhi, Satyajit Ray, Amrita Pritam, and M. S. Subbulakshmi.

 Present form

 The university has grown into one of the largest universities in India.
 There are 16 faculties, 86 academic departments, 91 colleges spread across the city, with 132,435 regular students (114,494 undergraduates and 17,941 postgraduates).
 There are 261,169 students in non-formal education programmes (258,831 undergraduates and 2,338 postgraduates).
-DU's chemistry, geology, zoology, sociology and history departments have been awarded the status of Centres of Advanced Studies.
+DU's chemistry, geology, zoology, sociology, and history departments have been awarded the status of Centres of Advanced Studies.
 In addition, a number of the university's departments receive grants under the Special Assistance Programme of the University Grants Commission in recognition of their outstanding academic work.

-From the year 2022 DU changed its admission pattern from the 12th percentage mark based to CUET (Central Universities Common Entrance Test).
+From the year 2022, DU changed its admission pattern from the 12th percentage mark based to CUET (Common University Entrance Test).
 Now it will admit students based on their CUET scores.
 And the 12th class percentage marks will act as a tie-breaker for students securing the same CUET scores.
+Delhi University Students Union (DUSU) is the representative body of the students from member colleges, and was established in 1949.

 DU is one of the most sought-after institutions of higher education in India.
 It also has one of the highest publication counts among Indian universities.

-The annual honorary degree ceremony of the university has been conferred upon several people, which includes film actor Amitabh Bachchan, former Chief Minister of Delhi Sheila Dikshit, cartoonist R. K. Laxman, chemist C. N. R. Rao and former Prime Minister of the United Kingdom Gordon Brown.
+The annual honorary degree ceremony of the university has been conferred upon several people, including film actor Amitabh Bachchan, former Chief Minister of Delhi Sheila Dikshit, cartoonist R. K. Laxman, chemist C. N. R. Rao and former Prime Minister of the United Kingdom Gordon Brown.